pennyforge/Leg-o-letters/README.md

 # leg-o-letters
 Create Lego Letters in the LDRAW file format

-leg-o-letters enables you to create LDraw .ldr files of words, letters and characters using system installed fonts.
+leg-o-letters enables you to create words, letters and characters out of Lego bricks (using system installed fonts) in the LDraw .ldr files format

 Requires PIL and numpy